5-HT2B receptor: Peripherally selective

+BW-501C67 and xylamidine are known peripherally selective antagonists of the serotonin 5-HT2 receptors, including of the serotonin 5-HT2A and 5-HT2B receptors, but their serotonin 5-HT2B receptor interactions do not appear to have been described.

 Possible applications

 5-HT2B antagonists have previously been proposed as treatment for migraine headaches, and RS-127,445 was trialled in humans up to Phase I for this indication, but development was not continued.
 More recent research has focused on possible application of 5-HT2B antagonists as treatments for chronic heart disease.
 Research claims serotonin 5-HT2B receptors have effect on liver regeneration.
 Antagonism of 5-HT2B may attenuate fibrogenesis and improve liver function in disease models in which fibrosis is pre-established and progressive.